No fees, essays or test scores are required for admission to Lower Columbia College! Just fill out an online form, and you're in.

 Students receiving financial aid funding must consult the financial aid office prior to making any schedule changes.
 See below for contact and other important information.

-Students may withdraw from some or all of their classes through Friday of the eighth week of the quarter.
-If the class ends before the end of the quarter, a student may withdraw through the last day of class.
-If a student stops attending a class without officially withdrawing, he or she will remain on the roster and receive a grade accordingly.
+Students may withdraw from some or all of their classes through Friday of the eighth week of instruction in fall, winter, and spring quarters.
+For courses shorter than 10 weeks, including summer quarter courses, the last day to withdraw is 80% of the length of the course.
+Students can officially withdraw by dropping a class in ctcLink or notifying the Registration Office in writing by 11:59 pm on the last day to withdraw.
+If a student stops attending a class without officially withdrawing, they will remain on the roster and receive a grade accordingly.

-Students who complete the withdrawal procedure after the 10th day of classes will receive a grade of W (“withdrawal”) for the course.
-Students suspected of academic dishonesty may not withdraw from a course to avoid consequences resulting from academic dishonesty until there is a resolution through the student conduct process.
+The 10th day of classes is the last day to drop without a W. Students suspected of academic dishonesty may not withdraw from a course to avoid consequences resulting from academic dishonesty until there is a resolution through the student conduct process.

 Students who don’t attend any classes during the first five instructional days of the quarter, or contact the instructor, may be withdrawn from the class(es).